-When we think of cotton we think of cloth and clothing most likely.
-We may think about the trade of cotton which was so inextricably linked to the brutal slave trade.
-A wondrous plant that yields fibre, oil and protein, we humans have utilised it in our day to day lives for centuries, probably without even noticing.
+When you think of cotton what springs to mind?
+Cloth and clothing most likely.
+You may think about its historical placement, so inextricably linked to the brutal slave trade.
+A wondrous plant that yields fibre, oil and protein, we humans have utilised it in our day to day lives for centuries, probably usually without even knowing so.

 A Little History

 In the 1700’s cotton traders developed a plant that produced the finest cotton for production.
 Sea Island Cotton – Latin name Gossypium Barbadense is a member of the ‘Mallow’ species that are well suited to cotton manufacturing It was heralded as a superior plant due its extra long fibre lengths.
 These Fibres known as Staples, range between 35-60mm compared to ordinary ‘upland’ cotton (short staple) which range between 20-23mm and accounts for 90% of the worlds cotton production.

 A tropical plant with yellow flower and black seed, it is frost sensitive – a fact that later helped lead to its demise in production.
 While Sea Island Cotton became famous whilst cultivated and grown on the ‘Sea Islands’ of Carolina, Georgia and Florida in the 19th century its origins date much further back.
 Earliest documented specimens were found in both Peru and Ecuador in 4200bc and 4400bc respectively.
 However, it wasn’t successfully developed for production until around 1800.

 It had little competition in terms of popularity amongst cotton growers in South USA during the period 1790-1920 due to it being suited to the climate.
 Considered the finest cotton around the globe, it was highly sought after and extraordinarily rare.
 Its historical reputation was for being the finest of fibres with a silky matt texture, durable and breathable it reigned supreme with growers and consumers alike.